 - Plan Review EHS-AA, EHS-D, and EHS-F review plans for the renovation of existing structures and the construction of new facilities.
-The plans are reviewed to identify potential environmental concerns and to evaluate that projects are meeting applicable environment, health, and safety requirements including the protection of storm water quality and the storm water drainage system. - Storm Water Basins Storm water management basins are used to reduce the impact of storm water discharges from campus locations.
+The plans are reviewed to identify potential environmental concerns and to evaluate that projects are meeting applicable environment, health, and safety requirements including the protection of stormwater quality and the stormwater drainage system. - Stormwater Basins Stormwater management basins are used to reduce the impact of stormwater discharges from campus locations.
 The basins are designed to manage peak flows and remove sediment which can significantly reduce pollutant loads in receiving waters.

-- EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
-Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2023 football season to reinforce proper waste management for these temporary operations.
-Signs will again be provided to vendors/concession stands ahead of the 2024 football season. - EHS-AA requires that new building construction and building renovation projects resulting in new and/or modified internal piping be dye tested to confirm proper connection to the sanitary system.
-This requirement is in place for projects where more than 10 fixtures are impacted. - EHS-AA conducts quarterly SWPPP inspections at seven maintenance facilities.
-EHS-AA has also developed an online Storm Water Pollution Prevention Plan (SWPPP) training module for all applicable operational staff and facility managers at fleet maintenance and storage yards involved in the U-M SWPPP program.
-Forty (40) staff completed the online training between July 1, 2023 and December 31, 2023.
-EHS-AA continues to use the online training module for refresher training of U-M staff members. - During this reporting period, 18 UMAA staff completed the SEMCOG IDEP Alert Observer Training and one staff completed SEMCOG IDEP Investigator Training.
+- EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the stormwater system.
+Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2024 football season to reinforce proper waste management for these temporary operations.
+Signs will again be provided to vendors/concession stands ahead of the 2025 football season. - EHS-AA requires that new building construction and building renovation projects resulting in new and/or modified internal piping be dye tested to confirm proper connection to the sanitary system.
+This requirement is in place for projects where more than 10 fixtures are impacted. - EHS-AA conducts quarterly SWPPP inspections at six maintenance facilities.
+EHS-AA has also developed an online Stormwater Pollution Prevention Plan (SWPPP) training module for all applicable operational staff and facility managers at fleet maintenance and storage yards involved in the U-M SWPPP program.
+Thirty-seven (37) staff completed the online training between July 1, 2024 and December 31, 2024.
+EHS-AA continues to use the online training module for refresher training of U-M staff members.

-- EHS-D oversees the disposal of hazardous waste.
-EHS-D personnel are properly trained in RCRA and the University utilizes qualified contractors for transport and disposal off site. - EHS-D applied for and was approved for a Notice of Intent to use Rule 97 tracer dye when necessary. - Two (2) EHS staff completed IDEP Alert Observer training with SEMCOG.
+• EHS-D oversees the disposal of hazardous waste.
+EHS-D personnel are properly trained in RCRA, and the University utilizes qualified contractors for transport and disposal off site.

-- EHS-F oversees the disposal of hazardous waste.
-EHS-F routinely walks the campus and inspects loading dock areas, dumpsters, facilities operations and vehicle maintenance/storage areas, refueling operations, and construction activities to ensure that materials continue to be stored properly, secondary containment is functioning, and any outdoor storage containers remain in good condition. - Four (4) staff completed IDEP Alert Observer training with SEMCOG.
+• EHS-F oversees the disposal of hazardous waste.
+EHS-F routinely walks the campus and inspects loading dock areas, dumpsters, facilities operations and vehicle maintenance/storage areas, refueling operations, and construction activities to ensure that materials continue to be stored properly, secondary containment is functioning, and any outdoor storage containers remain in good condition.

-v.
-Post-Construction Storm Water Control for New Development and Redevelopment Projects
+THE UNIVERSITY OF MICHIGAN - #MI0053902 FY 2024-2025 MID-YEAR REPORT PAGE 35 OF 52 v.
+Post-Construction Stormwater Control for New Development and Redevelopment Projects

-The U-M has a program to address storm water runoff from new development and redevelopment projects.
-As part of this program, the U-M manages, reviews, and continually updates campus-wide planning to address storm water runoff from each new regulated development and redevelopment project.
+The U-M has a program to address stormwater runoff from new development and redevelopment projects.
+As part of this program, the U-M manages, reviews, and continually updates campus-wide planning to address stormwater runoff from each new regulated development and redevelopment project.
 This program helps to ensure that controls are in place that will minimize and, in some cases, prevent impacts on water quality from new development and redevelopment projects that disturb areas greater than one acre or disturb areas less than one acre but which are part of a larger common plan of development.

-Table 7 presents the status of each Post-Construction Storm Water Control activity, associated measurable goals as written in the SWMPP, and current or past activities supporting the measurable goals.
+Table 7 presents the status of each Post-Construction Stormwater Control activity, associated measurable goals as written in the SWMPP, and current or past activities supporting the measurable goals.
 Table 8 includes activities that go beyond the expectations of the original measurable goals.

-Table 7 Post-Construction Storm Water Control Activities
+Table 7 Post-Construction Stormwater Control Activities

-PCSW-1 Post-Construction Storm Water Runoff
+PCSW-1 Post-Construction Stormwater Runoff